 Matthew Fecher is an experienced and award-winning developer, leading successful projects for both Fortune 500 companies and start-ups.
 Matthew holds a degree in Computer Information Systems from Purdue University.

-His work and projects have been featured in Business Insider, Fortune, Engadget, USA Today, The Denver Post, Fast Company, Village Voice Westword and on several local TV stations.
+His work has been featured in FORTUNE, Business Insider, Engadget, USA Today, The Denver Post, Fast Company, Village Voice Westword and on several local TV stations.

 In addition to a focus on native iOS (iPhone & iPad) development, he is the tech editor for the wildly-popular “iPhone For Dummies” book series (Wiley Publishing).